panavis/google-or-tools-maven/README.md

 From the `ortools-linux-x86-64`, grab the jar file.
 Add to the `ortools-java` project as a local dependency.

-**Note**: To create a jar for the whole project,
-make sure you're running with `jar-with-dependencies`
+**Note**: For the build part, make sure to use `maven-assembly-plugin`
+plugin with `jar-with-dependencies`.
+If not, the jar with native libraries
+will NOT be added to the resulting project jar.

 ### Publishing To Maven Repository